Mongrel.io User Documentation

 Special Options

-- writeBOM: When enabled, writes a UTF-8 Byte Order Mark (BOM) as the first character of the output.
-Set to
+- writeBOM: When enabled, writes a UTF-8 Byte Order Mark as the first character of the output.

 Common Patterns